acscc/acscc.github.io/application.md

 To attend the workshop, we ask all interested individuals to submit an application form and a CV.
 Bear in mind the following dates:

-- Start of applications: Dec 1st, 2023
+- Start of applications: January 1st, 2024
-- Deadline for applications: January 15th, 2024
+- Deadline for applications: January 31st, 2024
-- Notification of acceptance: January 31st, 2024
+- Notification of acceptance: February 15th, 2024

 The application form will be made available here at the start of the application.